jameshiew/geometric-prefix-sketch-gpt-5/IMPLEMENTATION.md

 3. Alternative heavy-hitter sketches (Count-Min, etc.) plug-ins.
 4. Streaming/backpressure interface for pruning/compaction.
 5. Extended sampler that chains additional deterministic blocks when all 128 bits are zero, removing the 129-depth ceiling for `α = 0.5`.
-6. Coordinated per-occurrence sampling and deterministic per-prefix `q=1` promotion policies once shard negotiation is specified.
+6. Per-occurrence sampling and deterministic q=1 promotion once shard coordination design is finalized.

 For now, this implementation matches the majority of DESIGN.md’s promises and keeps the public API ergonomic for application developers.